markgw/pimlico/docs/guides/setup.rst

 apply to all Pimlico pipelines you run.
 Note that Pimlico will make sure that different pipelines don't interfere with each other's output (provided you give them different names).

-There are two locations you need to specify: **short-term** and **long-term storage**.
-For more details, see :ref:`data-stores`.

-For a simple setup, these could be just two subdirectories of the same directory.
-However, it can be useful to distinguish them.
+Most of the time, you only need to specify one storage location, using the ``store`` parameter in your local config file.
+You may if you like specify multiple locations where Pimlico will look for data.
+For more details, see :ref:`data-storage`.

 Create a file ``~/.pimlico`` that looks like this:

 .. code-block:: ini

-    long_term_store=/path/to/long-term/store
-    short_term_store=/path/to/short-term/store
+    store=/path/to/storage/directory

 Remember, these paths are not specific to a pipeline: all pipelines will use different subdirectories of these ones.